-Jo’s intention is to distil the essence of nature and its magic into her paintings, which are created using mixed media on silk mounted on wood.
-She uses the silk as a canvas and builds up layers using a range of different materials to create a three dimensional effect.
-This layering process lends itself to the scenery that she paints, creating depth and texture which brings nature to life in each beautiful scene.
+Jo’s intention is to distill the essence of nature and its magic into her paintings, which she creates using mixed media on silk mounted on wood or paints directly onto the board itself She builds up layers using a range of different materials to create a three dimensional effect – a layering process which lends itself to the scenery that she paints, creating depth and texture which brings nature to life in each beautiful scene.

 Originally from Nottingham, Jo moved on to London before settling in the countryside of West Sussex in 2004.
 She has exhibited and sold her work at art galleries throughout the country and worldwide.